eksilva/RR/README.md

 # **Roomie Ride Redux**
 >**Roomie Ride** is a trivial ride share scheduling tool intended for roommates, teammates, coworkers, or people who generall interact in proximity to each other on a regular basis.
-This is also a project for me to try and learn login and account verification methods.
+This is also a project for me to try and learn account creation and login verification methods.

 ## **Project Status**
 *(0.0.1)*